Professor of New Media | Author | Director of the Digital Innovation Lab: A Technology & Education Incubator

 CCM Electronic Media Division - 0003

-Prof. Peter DePietro has previously taught at New York University (NYU), Quinnipiac University, New School University's Parsons School of Design, New York Institute of Technology (NYIT), Pratt Institute, and at Ludwig Maxmilians Universitat in Munich, Germany.
+Prof. Peter DePietro's research and teaching focus on new media and emerging technologies.
+He has previously taught at New York University (NYU), Quinnipiac University, New School University's Parsons School of Design, New York Institute of Technology (NYIT), Pratt Institute, and at Ludwig Maxmilians Universitat in Munich, Germany.
 He has been Visiting Scholar at NYU/Emerging Media Institute/ITP within Tisch School of the Arts.
-He was the founding Director of Digital Innovation Lab: A Technology & Education Incubator.

 Prof. DePietro is the author of the book Transforming Education with New Media, published by Peter Lang International Academic Publishers (New York, Bern, Berlin, Brussels, Oxford, Vienna).
 The journal Issues and Trends in Educational Technology (University of Arizona, publisher) described the book as "a thought-provoking discussion of the effectiveness of technology in the classroom" and "a valuable contribution."